 First introduced in the Mach operating system, a memory object defines an entity containing data which could be partially or completely loaded into the memory and mapped into one or more address spaces.
 A good example of this is a binary object representing the program image (e.g.

-Memory objects were introduced so that processes could share physical memory; they allowing for identifying and defining sets of memory pages or segments of physical memory in non-MMU architectures.
+Memory objects were introduced so that processes could share physical memory; they allow for identifying and defining sets of memory pages or segments of physical memory in non-MMU architectures.
 When one process maps an object into its memory map, the object occupies some physical pages.
 When another process uses the same object, the same pages (in the case of a read-only mapping) or their copies (in the case of a write mapping) are mapped.

 The memory management subsystem is located in the